Top

 1. Sovereign Guarantee: The Government of India acts as a guarantor to the plan.
 This results in a sovereign guarantee and protects the capital and interests of investors.

-2. Constant returns: The fixed deposit provides stable returns to the investors at a pre-determined rate.
+2. Predictable interest income: The fixed deposit provides predictable returns to the investors at a pre-determined rate.
 It caters to investors who seek stability and security.
 For instance, suppose Mr. B has both FD and stocks in his portfolio.
 The return from stocks would be irregular due to market fluctuations.
 Whereas the FD would provide a constant return throughout.

 3. Less technical hassle: The Post Office investment options can be availed easily, both online and offline.
 It is often less technically nuanced, which might be convenient for people who are not familiar with tech, like senior citizens.

 The most important attribute of any investment avenue is its interest rate.
-The upcoming section deals with the post office interest rate in detail.
+The upcoming section deals with the post office fixed deposit interest rates 2026 in detail.

-Post Office Fixed Deposit Interest Rates for 2025
+Post Office Fixed Deposit Interest Rates For 2026

 1